rahilwazir/rahilw.dev/content/blog/hugo-extended-on-netlify.md

 Darn, again :worried: hit by an issue.
 It was related to SCSS compilation and Hugo uses `... | toCSS` pipe function for that, and it was not supported by regular Hugo version.
 I went to Netlify [build config](https://github.com/rahilwazir/rahilw.dev/blob/master/config.toml) and was trying to figure out, why is it not using the extended version or how can I force it to but no luck :thumbsdown:.

-Found out :collision: the build image selection used by Netlify was **Ubuntu Trusty (14.04)** and there were some [missing dependencies](https://github.com/netlify/build-image/issues/183) in that image which was by required Hugo extended version to work properly.
+Found out :collision: the build image selection used by Netlify was **Ubuntu Trusty (14.04)** and there were some [missing dependencies](https://github.com/netlify/build-image/issues/183) in that image which was required by Hugo Extended version to work properly.

 ## The Solution :white_check_mark: